Skip to content

 How to fit the CLI output to your terminal?

-you can use --fit-width at the end of the command to fit the output to your terminal.
+You can use --fit-width at the end of the command to fit the output to your terminal.

 If you don't have any instances, you will get the error list index out of range, which is why we didn't suggest this command for your first test: